-Perfect Roast Chicken.
-Super flavorful, just requiring a few ingredients.
-You won’t believe how easy this is!
-This is something I believe every home cook should know how to make!
+The Perfect Roast Chicken – Super flavorful, made with just a few wholesome ingredients.
+You won’t believe how easy this whole roast chicken recipe is!

-When I was a kid, my mom brought me into the kitchen armed with a spiral notebook and pencil and taught me how to make some of my favorite Korean food dishes.
-At the time, I had no interest in learning. . but I still wrote down everything she told me.
-It was hard for her to tell me measurements because it was a little of this and a little of that. .
+When I was a kid, my mom brought me into the kitchen armed with a spiral notebook and pencil, and taught me how to make some of my favorite Korean food dishes.
+At the time, I had no interest in learning… but I still wrote down everything she told me.
+It was hard for her to tell me measurements because it was a little of this and a little of that.

 When I would move away from Texas for the first time to San Francisco, my mother had packed – probably what were the only 4 Korean cookbooks that were printed in English- into my kitchen stuff.
 She wanted me to continue cooking.
 I love my mom for that.

-I plan to teach my daughters some core Korean food dishes. . and other non-Korean dishes that I think every home cook should know how to make.
+I plan to teach my daughters some core Korean food dishes… and other non-Korean dishes that I think every home cook should know how to make.

 - 1 3 to 4 lb. whole chicken

-- 1 to 2 lemons, cut in half crosswise
+- 1 to 2 lemons cut in half crosswise

-- 1 head of garlic, unpeeled, cut in half crosswise
+- 1 head of garlic unpeeled, cut in half crosswise

-- 1 shallot, unpeeled, cut in half crosswise
+- 1 shallot unpeeled, cut in half crosswise

-- ¼ cup (½ stick) unsalted butter, melted + more if needed**
+- ¼ cup ½ stick unsalted butter, melted + more if needed**

 - Kosher salt